GeneArnold/Embedded-Tool-Kit/README.md

 jr.RunReport.js
 vizjs_toolkit
 5. After you copy these files you will need to edit the jrsConfig.js file to reference your location of JRS.
 This file is located in vizjs_toolkit->configuration and the line number is 30.

+Along with the reports export the single reports are located in this project if you would like to open those and upload them to JRS on your own.

+You will also notice to files with _Simple in their name.
+These are very basic versions of this projects concept and will be used for an upcoming video showing the idea behind this toolkit and how others could create their own.